Do Insurance Companies Want You to Get a Lawyer? | Legal Help

 Lawyers Can Help Disprove Fault

-If the insurer claims you’re partially or fully at fault, a lawyer can help challenge that narrative using evidence, expert opinions, or accident liability laws in your favor.
+If the insurer claims you’re partially or fully at fault, a lawyer may help challenge that position by reviewing evidence, applicable laws, and available documentation.

 What You Risk Without a Lawyer